siemintelligence/siemintelligence/README.md

 # SIEM INTELLIGENCE
+> SIEM Trainings for the Professionals from the Professionals.

 SIEM Intelligence™ ( Leading Blue Team and SIEM Training Providing Company) offers a wide range of courses & training in Information/Cyber Security.
 We are a Fast-growing online information security training company.